RiverWhite00189/Trouble/README.md

 ## Why was this Developed?

-ENGR 102 final project that I did all myself...
+The ENGR 102 final project that I did all myself...

 # Note:
   - Win conditions are significantly harder than a regular game of Trouble (it will take forever to finish)